 “If anyone sees his brother sinning a sin which does not lead to death, he will ask, and He will give him life for those who commit sin not leading to death.
 There is sin leading to death.
 I do not say that he should pray about that.”

 There is sin leading to death.

 There is a sin where prayer is not effectual.
 This is an exception to the general rule that God answers all prayers prayed in His will.
-It is useless to make a request about a person committing the sin unto death because he is under God’s sentence of death.
+It is useless to make a request about a person sinning unto death because he is under God’s sentence of death.

 The reference here is not to the sin that leads to spiritual death – that is, eternal separation from God.
 All sin ultimately leads to death (Ro 6:23), but that is not the meaning here.
 The idea here is that a Christian can die a premature physical death because of prolonged and intransigent carnality.

 I do not say that he should pray about that

 The word “pray” is a different Greek word than the word “ask” earlier in the verse.
 The idea of “pray” is request, inquire.
 John does not encourage his readers to inquire about the healing of an intransigent Christian because the carnal Christian is volitionally shut down to God.
 That is a matter between the carnal Christian and God.
 God has His way of dealing with the obstinate.

 Christians living in protracted sin can reach a point of being under a sentence of physical death.

 Most sins that Christians commit do not result in immediate physical death or a sentence of physical death.
 That is why we can pray for them.